mun-lang/mun/README.md

 [VS code extension](https://github.com/mun-lang/vscode-extension).

 ### Vim/Neovim
-Use a language server plugin (or built in lsp support of neovim), for example using [coc.nvim](https://github.com/neoclide/coc.nvim).
+Use a language server plugin (or built-in lsp support of neovim), for example using [coc.nvim](https://github.com/neoclide/coc.nvim).

 Paste the following config into your `:CocConfig`, replace the `command`, with the correct path to the mun executable.